-Have you ever taken a midnight drive down a dirt road without any headlights on?
-While its certainly a thrilling (and stupid) thing to do, I certainly wouldn’t recommend doing the same thing with your data center.
-Do you have any idea if the load your servers experienced this morning was unusually high?
+Ever taken a midnight drive down a dirt road without any headlights on?
+While it’s certainly a thrilling (and stupid) thing to do, you shouldn’t do it with your data center.
+But do you know what the load of your web servers were this morning?
 Could you tell me how many MySQL “slow queries” were executed on your database yesterday?
 Have customers and co-workers praised you for your website’s performance?

-If you answered “No” to any of these questions, I’d like to introduce you to a new friend – Munin.
+If you answered “No” to any of these questions, I’d like to introduce you to an old friend – Munin.
 Munin is an open source, server load analysis tool.
 It uses Tobi Oetiker’s outstanding RRDtool for “real time” (at least within 5 minutes per default config) server information.

 Installation and configuration is a breeze under Debian: